Jet Airways Case Study: Soaring High, Crashing Down, Reviving Hope, and the Final Descent

 Jet Airways Employees Pleading with the Government to Save the Company

 The government on the other hand reportedly asked the banks to save the company without pushing it to bankruptcy.
 With unemployment being a major electoral issue for the government, an addition of 20000 to the list of jobless Indians will only give more substance to the opposition.
-The Government is therefore pulling out all the stops to prevent Jet Airway's insolvency.
+The Government was therefore pulling out all the stops to prevent Jet Airway's insolvency.

 Jet Airways Case Study - Jet Airways Employees Lit Candles